elastic/kibana/packages/kbn-coloring/src/shared_components/color_mapping/README.md

     }
 ): (category: string | string[]) => Color
 ```
-where given the model, a palette getter, the theme mode (dark/light) and a list of categories, it will return a function that can be used to pick the right color based on the passed category.

 A `category` can be in the shape of a plain string or an array of strings.
 Numbers, MultiFieldKey, IP etc needs to be stringified.